 Operating Activities.
-Net cash provided by operations for the year ended December 31, 2014 was \$5.1 million.
-During 2014, we recorded net earnings of \$3.4 million, which included non-cash charges of \$879,000 for depreciation and amortization, \$344,000 for excess and obsolete inventory charges and \$318,000 of deferred income tax expense.
-During 2014, accounts receivable decreased \$610,000, compared to the levels at the end of 2013, primarily reflecting an improvement in customer payment patterns.
-During 2014, inventories and accounts payable increased \$893,000 and \$172,000, respectively, compared to the levels at the end of 2013.
-The increase in inventory primarily reflects increased finished goods inventory on hand at December 31, 2014 that will be shipped to customers in early 2015.
-The increase in accounts payable primarily reflects the timing of payments to customers.
-During 2014, restricted certificates of deposit decreased \$100,000.
-Our restricted certificates of deposit are pledged to secure letters of credit issued as security deposits for certain of our domestic leases.
-In accordance with the terms of the lease for our facility in Mansfield, Massachusetts, after reaching the thirty-seventh month of the term of the lease with no events of default having occurred, we requested and received approval to reduce the amount of the letter of credit by \$100,000.
+Net cash provided by operations for the year ended December 31, 2015 was \$3.5 million.
+During 2015, we recorded net earnings of \$1.9 million, which included non-cash charges of \$754,000 for depreciation and amortization, \$342,000 for excess and obsolete inventory charges and \$168,000 of deferred income tax expense.
+During 2015, accounts receivable and accounts payable decreased \$570,000 and \$324,000, respectively, compared to the levels at the end of 2014, primarily reflecting the reduced level of business activity in 2015.

 Investing Activities.
-During 2014, purchases of property and equipment were \$831,000 which primarily represent additions to leased systems in our Thermal and Mechanical Products segments and additional production testing and demonstration equipment for our Electrical Products segment.
-We have no significant commitments for capital expenditures for 2015, however, depending upon changes in market demand, we may make such purchases as we deem necessary and appropriate.
+During 2015, purchases of property and equipment were \$599,000 which primarily represent additions to leased systems in our Thermal Products segment and computer hardware and software purchases related to a system upgrade for our domestic operations.
+We have no significant commitments for capital expenditures for 2016, however, depending upon changes in market demand, we may make such purchases as we deem necessary and appropriate.